 What Does “Hospitality” Really Mean?

 I used to say hospitality means CARING.
 But even that seems too broad.
 And hard to grasp.
 So, here are a few examples of the actions that express hospitality to your guest, customer, or traveler.

 Creating a real hospitality experience means dropping the extra towels in your guest’s room after you have said you would (after you commit to it).
 It means that, when the internet in your hotel is not working, you proactively communicate to ALL your guests so they can properly prepare.

 Hospitality also means that, after you have promised to take a day of resort charges off the bill for the inconvenience of broken internet, you actually do it.
 You do not “forget about it.”
-Nor do you make your guest remind you about your promise, or make your guest feel anxious over whether you will keep your promise.
+Nor do you make your guest remind you about your promise.
+Or make your guest feel anxious about whether you will keep your promise.

 By now, I hope you see the theme of trust in these examples.
 In this context, hospitality is easy to understand.
 Hospitality means following through on your promises.
 It is walking the walk.
 And putting your money where your mouth is.

 If the Hospitality Experience is So Simple, Why is it Hard to Do Consistently?

 Hospitality is hard to put into consistent practice because, behind each commitment you make, organizational complexity is required to deliver on that commitment.